Dewatering Filter Tubes

-Dewatering Filter Tubes by GEI Works provide a simple, proven, and economical solution for the treatment of aquaculture wastewater.
+Dewatering filter tubes provide a simple, proven, and economical solution for the treatment of aquaculture wastewater.
 Geotextile tubes are an effective way to filter the wastewater that aquaculture produces, containing the untreated wastewater while separating the clear effluent.
-As a custom solution provider, our Geotextile Tubes are made in the USA with quality materials and workmanship.
-GEI Works Geotextile Tubes offer a range of useful benefits in the filtration of wastewater by saving space, time, cost, and increased effectiveness.
+Dewatering filter tubes offer a range of useful benefits in the filtration of wastewater by saving space, time, cost, and increased effectiveness.

 Benefits of Dewatering Aquaculture Wastewater

 - Save Space.
-Our Geotextile Tubes for wastewater (aquaculture) are available in lengths up to 200 feet, with choices of in diameter of between 15 to 90 feet.
+Our Geotextile Tubes for wastewater (aquaculture) are available in lengths up to 200 feet, with choices of diameter of between 15 to 90 feet.
 Available in standard sizes, we can also customize the size to easily fit just about any location's unique space requirements.
-For projects processing a smaller volume of filtrates, consider Dewatering Bags.
+For projects processing a smaller volume of filtrates, consider dewatering bags.

 - Cost Efficient.
-Geotextile Dewatering Filter Tubes are a practical and economical component of an aquaculture wastewater treatment system.
+Geotextile dewatering filter tubes are a practical and economical component of an aquaculture wastewater processing.

 - Meet Compliance Requirements.
-Avoid costly fines by using dewatering tubes to filter contaminants as an important part of an aquaculture wastewater treatment system.
+Avoid costly fines by using dewatering tubes to filter contaminants as an important part of an aquaculture wastewater processing system.

 How Dewatering Filter Tubes Work in Treating Aquaculture Wastewater

 The dewatering process can be used for either fresh or salt water aquaculture farming.
 It simplifies the recirculation process and greatly reduces nutrient loading.
-The majority of the solids are contained in the dewatering process when using Dewatering Filter Tubes by GEI Works.
+The majority of the solids are contained in the dewatering process when using dewatering filter Tubes.

 While the process for using a dewatering filter tube is simple, it is important that the specific requirements and needs of your project are taken into consideration.
 Elements that can help us in determining the right fabrics, design and geotextile tube construction for your dewatering project: